How To Create The Malmsteen Sound

 Music theory and scales are a multidimensional world, because the outlook changes totally depending on what note and what chord that plays the "leading role" in the musical movie.
 That's why it can seem extremely confusing at first.
 But the same building does not become ten buildings just because you take ten different photographs from ten different angles - it might seem that way to a stranger - but it's of course merely the same old building.

-use to instantly decide what scale to use over any chord progression.
+In my next article I'm going to give you a very easy tool you can use to instantly decide what scale to use over any chord progression.
 This will allow you to never be in doubt and to always know how to produce a great result.
 Until then, have fun with the Harmonic minor and that very special sound it produces.